VMBlakelock/destination-date-night/README.md

 ### Existing Features

-One webpage page: The site uses just one page.
+One webpage page: The site uses just one page with a simple scroll movement.

-Navbar: The navbar is responsive and links to only two of the main sections The Dating Game and Create A Date.
+Navbar: The navbar is responsive and links to both of the main sections The Dating Game and Create A Date.

-Dropdowns: The two dropdowns are defined with an individual title, Date Type, Date Location.
+Dropdowns: The two dropdowns have specific criteria built in, a Date Type and a Date Location.
 The dropdown when clicked reveals specified criteria to select.

+Button: The button when clicked reveals the date providing a neat feature to the site.

 Google Maps:  xxxxxxx

+Hyperlink: There is a hyyperlink at the bottom of the map to take people back to the site top.

 Social Media Links: Social Media icons are positioned in the footer information so to allow users to visit other Destination Date Night media.